-- Ore production technologies: open-pit or underground extraction method; ore processing methods; waste rock and tailings disposal; contaminated water treatment; ore transportation, etc. - Energy sources for the mine complex operations; - Location of infrastructure related to the mine and the operation of the mine, including the location of the final effluent discharge point; - Location and layout of the mine site; - Transportation routes for mine materials including any goods needed to operate the mine; and - Worker accommodations and transportation.
+- Ore production technologies: open-pit extraction method; ore processing methods; waste rock and tailings disposal; contaminated water treatment; ore transportation, etc. - Energy sources for the mine complex operations; - Location of infrastructure related to the mine and the operation of the mine, including the location of the final effluent discharge point; - Transportation routes for the ore, oil and gas, and any other goods needed to operate the mine; and - Worker accommodations and transportation.